-Dr. Sam Kamau is a media and communications scholar and practitioner based at Aga Khan University’s Graduate School of Media and Communications with 12 years’ experience in academia.
+Dr Kamau is a faculty member at the Graduate School of Media and Communications.
+He is a media and communications scholar and practitioner with 12 years’ experience in academia.
 Sam joined AKU in 2015, after 8 years at the University of Nairobi, School of Journalism as a faculty member.

 Sam holds a PhD in Communication Studies with a specialisation in social media and political communication.
 His experience, teaching and research interests revolve around; political communication, audiences, journalism studies, innovation in media, social media, digital advocacy, media and social impact, among others

 Dr. Kamau is a media and communications trainer and consultant.
 He has trained communication professionals and organisations on communication strategy, social media management, digital advocacy strategy, political risk analysis and management, dealing with misinformation and disinformation, crisis communication among others.

 A regular conference speaker, Sam is a common face in many industry and academic conferences, roundtables and panel discussions.
 He is also a regular guest on television and radio shows offering commentary and analysis on contemporary and topical issues.

 Dr Peter Kimani